eltontay/thirdweb-atomic-batch-transaction-cctp/README.md

 # Thirdweb Engine Atomic Batch CCTP Demo

+> **Important**: This project requires local setup and cannot be run directly in Replit or other online environments.
+You must fork this repository, download it to your local machine, and run it there.

 This project demonstrates cross-chain USDC transfers using Circle CCTP (Cross-Chain Transfer Protocol) with Thirdweb Engine's Smart Circle Wallets.
 The demo showcases atomic batch transactions, allowing users to approve and burn USDC in a single transaction, reducing gas costs and improving transaction reliability.
 The demo supports transfers between different testnet chains including Ethereum Sepolia, Base Sepolia, Avalanche Fuji, and Linea Sepolia.

 ## Features